-Joshua Blumenstock is an Associate Professor at the U.C.
-Berkeley School of Information and Goldman School of Public Policy, the Director of the Data-Intensive Development Lab, and the faculty co-Director of the Center for Effective Global Action.
-His research lies at the intersection of machine learning and empirical economics, and focuses on developing new computational approaches to better understand the causes and consequences of global poverty.
-Joshua has a Ph.D. in Information Science and a M.A. in Economics from U.C.
+Joshua Blumenstock is a Chancellor’s Associate Professor at the U.C.
+Berkeley School of Information and the Goldman School of Public Policy.
+He is the Director of the Data-Intensive Development Lab and the co-Director of the Center for Effective Global Action.
+Blumenstock does research at the intersection of machine learning and empirical economics, and focuses on using novel data and methods to understand the causes and consequences of global poverty, and to improve the lives of disadvantaged people around the world.
+He has a Ph.D. in Information Science and a M.A. in Economics from U.C.
 Berkeley, and Bachelor’s degrees in Computer Science and Physics from Wesleyan University.
-He is a recipient of an NSF CAREER award, the Intel Faculty Early Career Honor, a Gates Millennium Grand Challenge award, a Google Faculty Research Award, and the U.C.
+He is a recipient of awards including the NSF CAREER award, the Intel Faculty Early Career Honor, and the U.C.
 Berkeley Chancellor's Award for Public Service.
-His work has appeared in a variety of publications including Science and Nature,as well as top economics journals (e.g., the American Economic Review) and computer science conferences (e.g., ICML, KDD, AAAI, WWW, CHI).
+His work has appeared in general interest journals including Science, Nature, and Proceedings of the National Academy of Sciences,as well as top economics journals (e.g., the American Economic Review) and computer science conferences (e.g., ICML, KDD, AAAI, WWW, CHI).